Nightblade/PathOfBuilding/docs/codingStyle.md

 ## Tables

+* Add a trailing comma to all fields, including the last one.
 * When creating a table, prefer populating its fields all at once, if possible:
 ```lua
 -- good ✔️